Did you know that you can gain even more contacts and grow your email list through LinkedIn?

 Next, make your move.
 Similar to dating, things may not work out if you send a message immediately or wait too long to make the first move.
 Don’t send a message the first second they accept your request.
 Wait for a little before making your introduction, typically 1 day later.

 As a rule of thumb, a simple sales pitch isn’t going to cut it.
-It would be way more beneficial to do your research, learn what they like or something you may have in common from their profile.
+It would be way more beneficial to do your research, and learn what they like or something you may have in common from their profile.
 That way you are able to personalize the message and explain how your product or service can benefit them specifically.

 Join Different LinkedIn Groups